-North Carolina General Statute 28A-18-2 also outlines the recoverable damages family members can receive in a wrongful death claim.
+G.S. § 28A-18-2 also outlines the recoverable damages family members could receive in a wrongful death claim.
 Immediately following incidents leading to wrongful death, families should call for a consultation with a member of our team.

 During that consultation, we outline all the details regarding your case.
-Representatives also receive information about any damages that we could potentially recover on the victim’s or their estate’s behalf.
-Those damages include pain and suffering, which is compensation for your physical and emotional distress (Cornell Legal Information Institute) as well as the following:
+Representatives also receive information about any damages that we could potentially recover on the estate’s behalf.
+Those damages often include pain and suffering, which is compensation for physical and emotional distress, as well as the following:

 - Burial and funeral expenses for the victim

-- Care, hospitalization, and treatment expenses relating to the injuries leading to the victim’s death
+- Care, hospitalization, and treatment expenses relating to the injuries that led to the victim’s death

 - Assistance, protection, and services of the victim, whether obligatory or voluntary, to those entitled to receive damages